 This recipe is another from Meenakshi Ammal’s books Cook and See.
-It is a plain rasam, very simple and quick to make as it does not contain any significant amount of toor dal.
-She has three methods for making this rasam, each one treats the 1 teaspoon of toor dal that it does contain, in a different way.
-This is Method 1, Method 2 is here, and I’ve included the other method in the Recipe Notes at the end of the recipe.
+It is a plain rasam, very simple and quick to make as it does not contain any significant amount of dal.
+She has three methods for making this rasam, each one treats the teaspoon of toor dal that it does contain, in a different way.
+This is Method 1, Method 2 is here, and I’ve included the other method in the Recipe Notes at the end of the recipe (it will be published later).

 Rasam powders vary as much as rasam recipes themselves.
 It is interesting that rasam recipes that use a pre-ground rasam powder (rather than individual spices) don’t specify the type of rasam powder to be used in the recipe.
 For example, if you are wanting to make a plain rasam without toor dal, Meenakshi Ammal recommends selecting a powder that does not contain large amounts of toor dal.
 That is the case with this rasam.
 So if you are going to make your rasam powder fresh for this recipe, choose one without much toor dal.
 But, really, if you have some already made or purchased, it will still work really well, so use whichever type you have.
 Even Sambar Powder will be Ok.